SecuredByAnushree/cybersecurity-study-repo/README.md

-# cybersecurity-study-repo
+# Cybersecurity Study Repo

-A curated repository of cybersecurity notes, tools, labs, and personal research work.
-This collection covers key areas like threat detection, incident response, vulnerability assessment, and blue team operations.
-Ideal for learners and professionals looking to strengthen their defensive security skills.
+Welcome to the **Cybersecurity Study Repo**!
+This is a curated collection of resources, notes, tools, labs, and personal research work focused on cybersecurity.
+Whether you're a learner or a professional, this repository aims to strengthen your skills in both **offensive** and **defensive** security practices.